PromptAI/homepage/README_en.md

 <table>

 <tr>
-    <td width="33%"><h4>Visual dialog editor</h4></td>
+    <td width="33%"><h4>Visual Dialogue Editor</h4></td>
-    <td width="67%">Design and implement your conversation now</Br>Create a natural dialogue flow in our interface based on intuitive dialogue.
-Add natural language examples dynamically, and create rich responses using buttons, images, and merry-go-rounds.
-Let engineers focus on systems and integration.</td>
+    <td width="67%"> Create a dialogue flow using an intuitive natural language interface.
+Add intent and entity examples, and create rich responses using buttons, images, and merry-go-rounds.
+Deploy dialog bots in one click after the design is done. </td>
 </tr>
 <tr>
-    <td width="33%"><h4>Session Form</h4></td>
-    <td width="67%">Create complex session forms</Br>
+    <td width="33%"><h4>Complex Business Flows</h4></td>
-Whether you want to collect information or prepare to call, our non-code flow editor allows you to implement complex business logic using fine-grained conditions and user input validation.</td>
+    <td width="67%"> Our no-code flow editor allows you to implement complex information collection and/or business logics using fine-grained conditions and input validation.</td>
 <tr>
-    <td width="33%"><h4>Customized</h4></td>
+    <td width="33%"><h4>Customization</h4></td>
-    <td width="67%">Compile and debug easily</br>We provide different debugging schemes to meet different business needs.</td>
+    <td width="67%">Train and debug models easily.</br>We provide different debugging schemes to meet different business needs.</td>
 </tr>
 <tr>
-    <td width="33%"><h4>Non-intrusive deployment</h4></td>
+    <td width="33%"><h4>Non-Intrusive Deployment</h4></td>
-    <td width="67%">One-click easy release </Br> We provide Web/Mobile mode for publishing, without modifying any business code, and automatically generate reference code after successful publishing.
-Just copy a few lines of code to your application to have conversation ability.
+    <td width="67%">It provides Web/Mobile modes for publishing and automatically generates RASA code after publishing.
+Just copy a few lines of code to have the conversation capability in your applications.
 </tr>
 </table>
 <br/>